davidpanderson/xw/README.md

 ## The XW software

-The XW software is structured as:
+The XW software is structured as follows:

-* A main program (`wx.cpp`) which provides a command-line interface and includes the grid-filling logic.
+* A main program (`wx.cpp`) provides a command-line interface and the grid-filling logic.
-* A module, for a particular type of grid, that creates grids (typically by reading a file describing the grid) and prints a formatted representation of a partially or fully filled grid.
+* A module, for a particular type of grid, has functions to a) create a grid (typically by reading a file describing the grid) and b) print a formatted representation of a partially or fully filled grid.
 XW comes with modules for two grid types: generalized black-square grids (`black_square.cpp`) and generalized barrier grids (`barrier.cpp`).